drpatrik/combatris/README.md

 * SDL2_ttf (x64 only)

-The test suit requires catch - Catch will be automatically downloaded and installed as part of the build process
+The test suit requires catch - Catch will be automatically downloaded and installed as part of the build process.
+Catch2 version is set to v2.13.3 and can be changed by editing CMakeList-Catch.txt

 **OSX / Linux**